 Vancouver Coffee Snob Recommendation.
 I always have a Cortado here.
 So much so that they know my order before I even speak (didn’t I tell you that the staff were amazing?).
 If you’re feeling fancy though, be sure to check out one of their specialty drinks such as their activated charcoal rose latte.
 Noted hot chocolate connoisseur, Audrey, gave their hot chocolate a nine out of ten.

 Revolver has been around for way longer I’ve been writing about coffee.
 In fact, I’d argue that they were probably the first specialty coffee shop to really bring that trendy New York cafe look to Vancouver.
-The result of their years of experience is an incredibly high-end coffee shop, that specialises in an ever-changing selection of beans from around the world.
+The result of their years of experience is an incredibly high-end coffee shop, that specializes in an ever-changing selection of beans from around the world.
 Their baristas are highly trained, focused on their craft and always keen to nerd out about coffee (try to do it when they’re quiet though, it gets very busy in there).

 Vancouver Coffee Snob Recommendation.
 I love to ask the baristas what their recommendation is as the menu is always changing.
 This way, I force myself to try something new each time.
 They do an amazing macchiato, regardless of the beans, so if you have to be guided then this would be my recommendation.